 Imagination, creativity and inspiration through music and soundscapes have always been a part of my world.
 It’s a way I can communicate and connect with others on a deeper and more magical level.
 I look into the river, into the space of that magic and mystery and hear the stories come through.
-Then I relate these stories through different instruments or singing through exploration and discovery.
-I love bringing these stories through and sharing them with listeners.
-It touches that space in them and the light goes on.
+Then I relate these stories through didgeridoo and other instruments or singing and bring them out to connect and communicate with people who love the deeper vibes of music.
+I love sharing these musical stories with listeners.
+It touches that space and higher qualities in them and I see the lights go on.
+And so the mutual sharing of warm vibes begins.
+I love that!
 I first learned I had these skills when I was very young and shared them with my family.
 It wasn’t long after that I started sharing them with friends and many others through performing and composing.
-It’s my own way to help bring a little peace and sonic nourishment to your day and to help foster a planet of happy humans.
+It’s my own way to help bring a little peace and sonic nourishment to help foster a planet of happy humans.

 I am deeply grateful to the First Peoples of Australia, the Aboriginal communities who have been so generous in sharing this amazing instrument and culture.
 Without such generosity, I would not be able to make the music I make.
 Thank you!

 ~~~ "There is no music without the listener" ~~~

 Currently based on the Oregon Coast, Pamela Mortensen started her journey playing and composing music at the age of six discovering the organ as her first instrument.
 This exploration fostered a love of sound, making music and sound synthesis.
 Primarily a self taught, musician until the age of 17, she learned everything from old pop standards to classical to television themes and jazz playing everything by ear.
 It wasn’t until she met her first teacher Carl Jangord that she started to learn to read music.
 Jangord saw the gift she had and started to build on it giving Pamela the tools she needed to begin to compose music.
 There was no looking back.